dafny-lang/dafny/docs/DafnyRef/Statements.md

 programming languages, but a number of them are significantly different.
 Dafny's various kinds of statements are described in subsequent sections.

-Stsatements have zero or more labels.
+Statements have zero or more labels.

 Statements typically end with either a semicolon (`;`) or a closing curly brace ('}').